 Four types of traps are used: resting box traps, reduced CDC light traps, gravid traps, and BG-Sentinel traps.
 Resting box traps (RBTs) target the main vector of EEE.
 Reduced CDC light traps are collocated with RBTs at wetland locations and are used as a sensing tool of the species present.
 Gravid traps are primarily set at wastewater treatment facilities, targeting the main vector of WNV.
 Two BG-Sentinel traps are set in southern Vermont.
-These traps are designed to specifically trap Aedes albopictus mosquitoes, often known as the Zika mosquito, which is currently not found in VT.
-Collections are made weekly and brought to our lab in Berlin.
+These traps are designed to specifically trap Aedes albopictus mosquitoes, often known as the Zika mosquito, which was detected for the first time in Vermont in 2019.
+Collections are made weekly and brought to our lab in Randolph Center.
 Mosquitoes are identified to species and the vector species are pooled into vials of 1 to 50 mosquitoes.
 The Vermont Department of Health tests the mosquitoes for WNV and EEE.
 The weekly results of this testing may be found at the "Mosquitoes in Vermont" page on the Vermont Department of Health website.
 Annual mosquito surveillance reports can be found on the Annual Mosquito Reports page.

 Resting box traps target Culiseta melanura, the main vector of EEE.
 In early June, ten boxes are placed in each wetland location under stands of trees with little understory growth.
 These boxes are left at these sites for the entire duration of the mosquito surveillance season.
 After a female mosquito takes a bloodmeal from a host, she settles to the forest floor and finds a dark and quiet place to digest the bloodmeal and create eggs.
 The mosquitoes are attracted to these boxes for that reason.
 Each week, a field technician will vacuum out these boxes and the mosquitoes will be pulled into a nylon stocking.
 While Culiseta melanura is the most common species to find in these traps, other species utilize them as well.